JBShaffer91/landing-page/README.md

 ## Description

 _{This is a web developer's website landing page.
-It's designed to quickly highligh projects the developer has produced as well as highlight what they can do based on the page itself.}_
+It's designed to quickly highlight projects the developer has produced as well as highlight what they can do based on the page itself.}_

 ## Setup/Installation Requirements